apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 #### Virtual Hosts

 A virtual hosts allows ${project_name} to support multi tenant style configurations.
-Each virtual host is highly isolated each with it's own persistence, security, and runtime constraints configuration.
+Each virtual host is highly isolated each with its own persistence, security, and runtime constraints configuration.

 Protocols like STOMP 1.1, inform the broker of which host the client is attempting to connect with.
-The broker will search it's list of virtual hosts to find the first host who has a configured `host_name` that matches.
+The broker will search its list of virtual hosts to find the first host who has a configured `host_name` that matches.
 Protocols which do NOT support virtual hosts, will just connect to the first virtual host defined in the configuration file.